Gametes & Fertilisation (Edexcel IGCSE Biology): Revision Note

 • A human zygote contains the full 46 chromosomes (23 pairs of chromosomes)

-• half of which came from the father and half from the mother
+• Half of the chromosomes in a zygote come from the father and the other half from the mother

 Fertilisation in Humans, downloadable IGCSE & GCSE Biology revision notes